ZSL 200 logo

 • Surveys of giant salamander farmers found that many farms were stocked by the illegal collection of giant salamanders from the wild.

-• Genetic analyses to understand the relationship between giant salamanders in different river systems and farms revealed that the Chinese giant salamander is actually not a single species but is comprised of several different (as yet undescribed) species of giant salamander.
+• Genetic analyses to understand the relationship between giant salamanders in different river systems and farms revealed that the Chinese giant salamander is actually not a single species but is comprised of several different species of giant salamander.

 • We raised, and continue to raise, awareness about the plight of Chinese giant salamanders and their cultural and ecological importance among key decision makers and the general public, both in China and internationally.